 Netflix collects unique identifiers not just for the device you watch on, but also for your home router and other devices connected to your network that are capable of running Netflix.

-View full change record →Netflix collects your home router's device ID and identifiers for all Netflix-capable devices on your network, creating a household-level device fingerprint that could be used to track multiple users or devices within a single home.
+View change record →Netflix collects your home router's device ID and identifiers for all Netflix-capable devices on your network, creating a household-level device fingerprint that could be used to track multiple users or devices within a single home.

 How other platforms handle this